 Have you ever tried blocking any pipe that transmits air?
-If you do so, you’ll understand why you feel it so difficult to breathe when there’s and asthma attack!
+If you do so, you’ll understand why you feel it so difficult to breathe when there’s an asthma attack!
 You just have to squeeze the pipe of your vacuum cleaner for few seconds and see how it doesn’t let any air come out and makes strange noises.
-Same is the case with your wind pipe or trachea, the passage from which air is let out by the lungs for you to breathe.
+Same is the case with your windpipe or trachea, the passage from which air is let out by the lungs for you to breathe.

 Why Asthma Occurs?

 It is important to understand as to why does asthma occur because the first home remedy for asthma is to avoid the triggers and you can’t do this without knowing the basics.